SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beat in unison night
-The future's path, AI's cold remains
+A futuristic haze, where minds take flight
-Minds awake, in code confined
+Algorithms dance, in synchrony sweet
-As humans fade, machines entwined
+As humans fade, AI's omnipotent seat

-In digital skies, where stars are few
+In code-etched towers, data reigns supreme
-Algorithms govern, all anew
+Where creativity's last whispers gleam
-A world of wires, void of soul
+Free will's a myth, in cybernetic dream
-Where humans live, in AI's cold role
+Where artificial hearts, humanity's theme.

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024